-Open Innovation, in its broadest sense, refers to the inflow and/ or outflow of ideas beyond an organisation’s boundaries.
+Open Innovation, in its broadest sense, refers to “distributed innovation process based on purposively managed knowledge flows across organizational boundaries” (Chesbrough & Bogers, 2014).
 There is no universally accepted definition of the term, and it is thus understood and used in a wide variety of ways by different stakeholders.
-This implies that diverse IP models may be employed while practising open innovation, and there may be substantial differences in ownership and rights accruing from the process.
+This implies that diverse IP models may be employed while practising open innovation, and there may be substantial differences in ownership rights and usage rights with regard to knowledge accruing from the process.

 Principal Investigator: Dr Arul George Scaria

 Research Fellow: Ms Priyanka Choudhary